 PJ Gubatina Policarpio

-PJ Gubatina Policarpio is a socially-engaged educator, curator, programmer, writer, and community organizer.
-His multidisciplinary practice utilizes research, archive, collaboration, programming, pedagogy and public engagement as both art and tool.
-PJ creates multifaceted intersections for meaningful connections between communities and art, especially addressing a diverse, multilingual, and multicultural audience.
-He has presented in conferences including NYCMER, AAM, NAEA, and Open Engagement and is a part of the cross-museum think tank Museum as Site for Social Action (MASS Action).
-PJ has delivered lectures and participated in panels at The New School, University of Illinois Chicago, School of the Art Institute of Chicago, Haystack Mountain School of Crafts, The Field Museum, Textile Arts Center, MoCADA, Museum of Chinese in America, Queens Museum, and Brooklyn Museum.
-He has organized exhibitions and programming at Dixon Place, Knockdown Center, NURTUREart, Queens Museum, and the Smithsonian Asian Pacific American Center.
-His work is is in the collection of the Thomas J. Watson Library at The Metropolitan Museum of Art.
-PJ is cofounder of PAL / Pilipinx American Library, a mobile, non-lending library that centers Pilipinx voice.
-Born in the Philippines and raised in SF Bay Area, PJ is currently based in San Francisco, CA and Queens, NY.
+PJ Gubatina Policarpio is an educator, curator, programmer, writer, and community organizer.
+His multidisciplinary practice utilizes research, collaboration, programming, pedagogy and public engagement as both art and tool.
+PJ creates intersections for meaningful connections between communities and art, especially addressing a diverse, multilingual, and multicultural audience.
+He brings dynamic and wide-ranging experience in museum education, youth development, and arts administration, previously working at The Museum of Modern Art, Queens Museum, and Brooklyn Museum.
+He has presented in conferences including NYCMER, AAM, NAEA, CCA and Open Engagement and is part of Museum as Site for Social Action (MASS Action).
+His publication Textiles of the Philippines is in the collection of The Thomas J. Watson Library at The Metropolitan Museum of Art.
+PJ has organized exhibitions and public programs at Dixon Place, Knockdown Center, NURTUREart, Queens Museum, Smithsonian Asian Pacific American Center, and SFMOMA’s Public Knowledge Library, and the Asian Art Museum.
+Born in the Philippines, PJ is currently the Youth Programs Manager at the Contemporary Jewish Museum in San Francisco.

 The Curatorial Intensive participants of the 2018 New Orleans program will each present their project proposals that they have been developing over the course of the program.read more »